CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-3.md

 __Congratulations__ you have completed the UseStory S3!
 We have created a CI/CD Pipeline that is triggered whenever changes are made to the sample application's common infrastructure.
-Take a look at the Azure portal and see which Azure resources are created.
+Take a look at the Azure portal and see which Azure resources were created.
+And don't forget to go to the Azure Boards and complete the UserStory S3.

 ![WrapUp](./images/challenge-3-wrapup.png)